 Cayo Coco, Cuba

 Cayo Coco is a beach located on an island by the same name, nestled in the Jardines del Rey chain, off central Cuba.
-There are plenty of all-inclusive resorts nearby and people come from all over the world to see the native colony of pink flamingos.
+There are plenty of all-inclusive resorts nearby such as the Melia Cayo Coco, and people come from all over the world to see the native colony of pink flamingos.

 Seven Mile Beach, Grand Cayman